Why do Honors?

 Criteria for Successful Completion

-In addition to maintaining the program standards listed above, students must:
+In addition to maintaining the Honors Program standards listed above, students must:

 1. Complete the following course requirements: